SpankChain/spankbank/Readme.md

 `uint256 public currentPeriod = 0;` - the current period number

+`uint256 public totalSpankStaked;` - the total SPANK staked across all stakers

+`bool public isClosed;` - true if voteToClose has passed, allows early withdrawals

 ##### Stakers

 The `Staker` struct stores all releveant data for each staker, and is saved in the `stakers` mapping by the staker's address.

 ```
     struct Staker {
         uint256 spankStaked; // the amount of spank staked
-    uint256 startingPeriod; // the period this staker started staking (e.g. 1)
+        uint256 startingPeriod; // the period this staker started staking
-    uint256 endingPeriod; // the period after which this stake expires (e.g. 12)
+        uint256 endingPeriod; // the period after which this stake expires
         mapping(uint256 => uint256) spankPoints; // the spankPoints per period
         mapping(uint256 => bool) didClaimBooty; // true if staker claimed BOOTY for that period
+        mapping(uint256 => bool) votedToClose; // true if staker voted to close for
+        that period
+        address delegateKey; // address used to call checkIn and claimBooty
+        address bootyBase; // destination address to receive BOOTY
     }

   mapping(address => Staker) public stakers;
 ```